* This is a sponsored post for Try Lamb *

 Lamb Keema is a quick, easy and delicious lamb curry that freezes well.
-Just enough spice for plenty of flavour, but not too much so it is still a family friendly curry.
+A mince lamb recipe with just enough spice for plenty of flavour, but not too much so it is still a family friendly curry.
 Minced lamb that is lightly spiced and cooked with fresh tomatoes and peas for a comforting curry that makes an easy midweek meal.

 This easy lamb curry only takes 30 minutes to make (including prep time) and most of that time is the curry just cooking away on the hob, so you can be getting on with something else.